-- Provided with the Service enrolment form to be completed (assistance to complete this form is available if required). - Provided with an outline of the Service policies, which will include fee payment, sun safety, illness and accident and medical authorisation. - Advised of the enrolment fee and daily fees - Provided with information about Child Care Subsidy (CCS) and myGov website - Provided with a Family Handbook. - Asked to provide their child's immunisation history statement when enrolling their child Australian Childhood Immunisation Register - Shown the signing in/out process. - Provided with information about the software app our Services uses for CCS, communication with parents KidsXap Guardian. - Advised of appropriate clothing for the child to wear to the Service, including appropriate shoes. - Advised of what the child will be required to bring each day (water bottle, hat, change of clothes, morning tea, lunch, afternoon tea). - Informed about policies regarding children bringing in toys from home. - Informed about wearing sun safe Hats and application of Sunscreen.
+- Given the Service enrolment form to be completed (if not already completed). - Provided with an outline of the Service policies, which will include fee payment, sun safety, illness and accident and medical authorisation. - Advised of the enrolment fee and daily fees - Provided with information about Child Care Subsidy (CCS) and myGov website - Provided with a Parent Handbook. - Asked to provide their child's immunization history statement when enrolling their child Asutralian Childhood Immunisation Register - Shown the signing in/out process. - Advised of appropriate clothing for the child to wear to the Service, including appropriate shoes. - Advised of what the child will be required to bring each day (water bottle, hat, change of clothes, morning tea, lunch, afternoon tea). - Informed about policies regarding children bringing in toys from home. - Informed about wearing sun safe Hats and application of Sunscreen. - Introduced to the child's Educators. - Taken on a tour around the Service.

-- Introduced to the child's Educators. - Taken on a tour around the Service. - Shown where children's belongings will be kept each day - Required to discuss medical management plan and allergies (if applicable). - Advised about daily program (on display in each room) and how parents can view their child's observations (through KidsXap, or printed if parents prefer). - Introduced to the room routine and Service program. - Informed about communication methods including meetings, KidsXap, newsletters, emails etc. - Invited to set Family Goal's for their child. - Asked to confirm their preferred method of communication.
+- Required to discuss medical management plan and allergies (if applicable). - Advised about daily program (on display in each room) and how parents can view their child's observations (through KidsXap, or printed if parents prefer). - Introduced to the room routine and Service program. - Informed about Service communication methods including meetings, KidsXap, newsletters, emails etc. - Invited to set Family Goal's for their child. - Asked to confirm their preferred method of communication.